juju/docs/src/en/troubleshooting.md

 13:48:45 INFO  cmd deploy.go:1001 Deploying charm "cs:trusty/kibana-15".
 13:48:46 DEBUG juju.api monitor.go:35 RPC connection died
 13:48:46 INFO  cmd supercommand.go:465 command finished
 ```

+In the above log output we can see that there are calls to the IP addresses of
+the controller as well as to the charmstore to retrieve details about the
+charm that the user is attempting to deploy.
+If a user is behind any sort of
+proxy or egress firewall Juju will need to be able to reach these endpoints to
+be successful.

 ### Collecting the logs